 Throughout highschool, I had the good fortune of working at Zellers – a discontinued Canadian retailer.
-After three years of working there, I was handend a termination letter – stating the the store was closing down.
-Infact, almost all Zellers were closing down as they were sold to Target – an american retailer expanding into Canada.
+After three years of working there, I was handed a termination letter – stating the the store was closing down.
+Infact, almost all Zellers were closing down as they were sold to Target – an American retailer expanding into Canada.

 Naturally, I was curious as to what happened to this Retailer and what I could learn from it.
 Here is what I articulated.